jahidhasanlinix/LLM4All_LLM-for-all/README.md

-# 🧠 Complete-AI-Mastery
+# 🧠 LLM for all - LLM4All

-A complete self-study educational curriculum designed to take you from programming fundamentals to conducting original AI research.
+A complete self-study educational curriculum designed to take you from programming fundamentals to conducting original AI research (AI mastery).
 Every concept is implemented hands-on.

 ##  🎯 Core Modules